DennisVidal/dennisvidal.github.io/projects/dayz-breachingcharge.md

 sections:
     -   contents:
-            -   text: "Breachingcharge is a mod for the game DayZ that adds a raiding system to the game, aimed at improving the vanilla raiding experience.
-It is highly configurable and features a completely separate damage system, allowing server owners to further adjust the experience of their players without having to touch any other already-existing parts."
+            -   text: "Breachingcharge is a DayZ mod that adds a raiding system to the game, aimed at improving the vanilla raiding experience.
+It is highly configurable and features a custom damage system, allowing server owners to further adjust the experience that their servers provide to players."

     -   heading: "What was my role?"
         contents:
-            -   text: "While Breachingcharge is a mod primarily developed by my brother, I helped quite a bit in the design and debugging of systems as well as the general testing of the mod."
+            -   text: "Breachingcharge is a mod primarily developed by my brother.
+Since I already started the development on my <a href=\"https://dennisvidal.github.io/dayz-banking/\"target=\"_blank\">Banking</a> and <a href=\"https://dennisvidal.github.io/dayz-fast-travel/\"target=\"_blank\">Fast Travel</a> mods at this point, my role in this project focused mostly on helping with the design and debugging as well as programming on multiple parts of the mod.
+Two of the major aspects I had a hand in are:"

+                bullets:
+                    -   text: "<b>Custom base raiding:</b> The raiding system at the core of the mod had a row of requirements that made development rather complex.
+One of the most important of these was that it had to be as configurable as possible while ideally working with any building mods that a server might use.
+Since not all mods supported DayZ's damage system back then, it was easier to forgo using it entirely, and led us to implement a custom damage system for the charges.
+Although this worked pretty well over the years, it sometimes required additional code to ensure compatibility with newly released building mods that used different setups.
+This is part of the reason why my brother and I decided to rework the entire system as part of the <a href=\"https://dennisvidal.github.io/dayz-more-explosives/\"target=\"_blank\">More Explosives</a> mod."
+                        style: "disc"

+                    -   text: "<b>System design and networking:</b> Since I was already familiar with DayZ's codebase to a degree at the time, I was able to assist in designing large parts of the mod's mechanics.
+Apart from the above-mentioned raiding system, this includes the functionality and placement of charges as well as the synchronization of raiding data across all clients, to name a few.
+In addition to furthering my knowledge of the modding process, this also enabled me to deepen my understanding of networking and the design of more intricate gameplay mechanics in general."
+                        style: "disc"

 links: